10 shady garden corner ideas to love – and two to avoid!

 Pin to remember shady garden corner tips

-And if you’d like more tips, ideas and inspiration for your garden, enter your email address here to get a new post from the Middlesized Garden once a week.
+And if you’d like more tips, ideas and inspiration for your garden, enter your email address here to get a free weekly email from the Middlesized Garden.
 You can unsubscribe at any time and we’ll never share your address with anyone!